 • The purpose of suicide prevention is to decrease the stigma around mental health and increase suicide prevention awareness.
 A component of increasing awareness is understanding mental health and substance-use disorders while celebrating recovery.
 Help build resilience by encouraging help-seeking conversations in our community!
-We have included resources and activities to spread the message about suicide prevention, emotional resiliency, recovery, and hope.
+Check out these resources and activities to spread the message about suicide prevention, emotional resiliency, recovery, and hope.

 • Find the Words: If you are concerned about someone, ask them directly if they are thinking about suicide.
-This can be difficult to do but being direct provides an opportunity for them to open up and talk about their distress and will not suggest the idea to them if they aren’t already thinking about it.
-The “Find the Words” section of the Know the Signs web site (www.suicideispreventable.org (Links to an external site.)) suggests ways to start the conversation.
+Being direct provides an opportunity for them to open up and talk about their distress and will not suggest the idea to them if they aren’t already thinking about it.
+The “Find the Words” section of the Know the Signs website suggests ways to start the conversation.

 • Reach Out: You are not alone in this.
 Before having a conversation, become familiar with some resources to offer to the person you are concerned about.
-Visit the Reach Out section of California’s Suicide Prevention campaign web site (www.suicideispreventable.org (Links to an external site.)) to identify where you can find help for your friend or loved one.
+Visit the Reach Out section of California’s Suicide Prevention Campaign website to identify where you can find help for your friend or loved one.

 ACTIVITIES: